Elton Ilirjani: Personal life

 Ilirjani is based in New York City, having previously lived in Tirana, Albania and Houston, Texas.
-He has nearly 12,000,000 followers on Instagram.
 Ilirjani has cited his runway performance inspirations to be Yoko Ono, Marina Abramović, and Michèle Lamy.
-In 2024, his second cousin Julia competed on the third season of Big Brother VIP.

 Ilirjani married his husband, Christian, in 2019.
-He identifies as gay.
+He is gay.
 Ilirjani is of Illyrian descent.
-He is an opponent of same-sex adoption.
+In an interview, Ilirjani stated that he does not believe he personally should be a parent and is an opponent of same-sex adoption.
+Ilirjani owns two dogs: a Pomeranian named Mona and a Dalmatian named Hunter.